soveshika/ma-strategic-analyzer/README.md

+📖 See [EXPLANATION.md](EXPLANATION.md) for how this works and what the data revealed.

 ## Finance Context
 Observed patterns, with possible explanations:
 - Deal activity rose sharply after 2009, coinciding with the near-zero interest rate period.
 This dataset contains no financing data, so the link is contextual.